This goes beyond mere numbers. The political climate in Jamaica is gaining heat!

 Many politicians and other well-connected individuals in these emerging and poor countries are like casino dealers; they always win.
 Thus, the pandemic has less of an impact on them because they are salaried employees paid by the public.

-COVID-19 funds have been the subject of several reports detailing how they were spent, managed, and overall accountability.
+Several reports have detailed the spending, management, and overall accountability of COVID-19 funds.
 When there is a history of reported corruption woven into public service decisions, the reality is that this is what happens.

 It’s not uncommon to see some leaders minimize or deflect when they have to justify numbers or compare audits to other countries in order to ease accountability concerns.
-However, the investigation is left to the country’s own independent accounting system.
+However, the country’s independent accounting system conducts the investigation.

 In many poor and developing countries, wages haven’t changed for years, so families have to make some sacrifices to keep up with rising costs.